AKSW/text2sparql.aksw.org/docs/index.md

 Success in the TEXT2SPARQL Challenge has significant implications, from improving knowledge graph accessibility to advancing the development of intelligent systems capable of nuanced reasoning, thus marking an important step forward in AI-driven data interaction.

 ## Latest News

+!!! info "2025-04-16 - TEXT2SPARQL Client Application published"

+    We published [text2sparql-client](https://pypi.org/project/text2sparql-client/), the command line client which we will use to communicate with the TEXT2SPARQL endpoints of the participants.
+    You can use this application to [self-evaluate your endpoint](challenge.md#self-evaluation).

 !!! info "2025-01-22 - Knowledge Graphs for Evaluation available"